mbcallahan/ECE434/hw08/README.md

 By setting the display to infinite persistence, it seems to show the system to have low jitter except for occasional failures. these are recorded in scope_1

+##PWM
+The voltage togling with PRU registers is done in the PWM folder.
+I wrote the code to have symmetric period, but the device does not quite produce that as shown in the scope measurements in that folder.
+The standard deviation is about .15%, and the jitter is low.

 The pins used to do the multi-channel PWM are pins P9_31, P9_29, P8_45 and P8_46.